Eastern hoolock gibbon

 The eastern hoolock gibbon (Hoolock leuconedys) is a primate from the gibbon family, Hylobatidae.
 It is one of three species of hoolock gibbon.
-This species is found in east of the Chindwin River, such as the Mahamyaing Wildlife Sanctuary, and in south west Yunnan of China.
+This species is found east of the Chindwin River, such as the Mahamyaing Wildlife Sanctuary, and in south west Yunnan of China.
 Recent study published in April, 2021, in International Journal of Primatology confirmed that this species is not found in India as it was thought to be.

 Taxonomy

 Mootnick and Groves stated that hoolock gibbons do not belong in the genus Bunopithecus, and placed them in a new genus, Hoolock.
 This genus was argued to contain two distinct species which were previously thought to be subspecies: Hoolock hoolock and Hoolock leuconedys.
 The ranges of the two species are unclear and may overlap, and intermediates may occur.

 Habitat and ecology

 The eastern hoolock gibbon is a forest-dwelling primate that prefers a continuous canopy, which makes them vulnerable to loss of habitat.
 They can be found in deciduous or evergreen forests.
 They also reside in partially deciduous hill forests as well as broadleaf pine forests, and can be found as high as 2,700 m in elevation in northeastern Myanmar.
 The eastern hoolock gibbon has been found in tropical environments that experience monsoon rains and have cool, dry winters. and lowland tropical environments.

 The eastern hoolock gibbon is an omnivorous animal, with fruits making up the majority of its diet at about 65%, with 60% of the fruits being figs. They also eat lichens, invertebrates, bird eggs, plant parts (buds, shoots, leaves, flowers), and insects.
 The majority of what they eat depends on their location and the density of the available resources, but fruits always show to be their most dominant food type.
 Gibbon groups sleep in trees that are close to each other, focusing on the tallest canopy trees, and tend to choose areas located either on hilltops or slopes.
 They also sleep in a fetal position with their arms hugging their knees into their chests.
 Gibbons are more active in the summer, awaking earlier in the day than in the winter, and socialize more with each other while being awake for about 8–10 hours a day, sleeping shortly before dusk arrives.
 They have food competition with Malayan giant squirrels, so chase them away from their food resources, but are subject to attacks by thrushes, magpies, and drongos, with the drongos being the most aggressive over food.